Does broadband need a phone line?

 Cable and mobile broadband

-Is it cheaper to get broadband without a landline?
+Is it cheaper to have broadband without a phone line?

 Related H!B news